blockbridge/blockbridge-kb/guide/proxmox/index.md

 Driver Packages
 ---------------

 ### Add the Blockbridge Tools Repository

-On each Proxmox node, import the Blockbridge release signing key:
+On each Proxmox node, import the Blockbridge release signing key.

 ```
 sudo apt update